 Did you know there’s a difference between hydrating and moisturizing products?
+Mind blowing, we know.
 Let us explain.

 We often see the words “hydrating” and “moisturizing” being used interchangeably when it comes to skin care products.
 But they each refer to two different—yet similar—skin conditions.
 To clear up this confusion we reached out to a derm to get the answers.

 “Hydrating ingredients add water to the skin, as well as help to trap water,” says Joshua Zeichner, the director of cosmetic and clinical research in dermatology at Mount Sinai Hospital.
 “Moisturizing products actually try to improve the skin by decreasing water loss.”

 Essentially, dehydrated skin lacks water and needs to be hydrated with hydrating products, while dry skin lacks oil and needs to be moisturized with moisturizing products.
 Dry skin is actually a skin type while dehydrated skin is something that anyone, no matter their skin type is, can experience.

 What types of ingredients hydrate?

 Dehydrated skin needs products that say they are “hydrating.”
 Skin can become dehydrated from a variety of factors, including the products you use, an unbalanced diet, environmental stressors, and a poor sleeping schedule.
 Dehydrated skin tends to look dull, feel tight, flaky, and even sensitive.
 You can actually also experience a mixture of oily and dry parts that never seem to feel hydrated no matter how many “hydrating” products you’re using.
 The reason this happens is because when the skin becomes dehydrated, it tends to produce more oil to make up for the water loss, which can lead to breakouts.